-- For students matriculating the second semester, the initial billing is mailed the first week of December.
-The first payment is due December 10 for all payment plans and considered past due ten business days later.
+- For students matriculating the second semester, the initial billing is mailed the last week of November.
+The first payment is due December 10 for all payment plans and considered past due if received after that date.

 - Subsequent statements are distributed each month from August through May.